-One of the benefits of RRSPs is the flexibility you have to withdraw some of the money before retirement.
+One of the benefits of an RRSP is having the flexibility to withdraw some of the money before retirement.
 However, even though you can withdraw money from your RRSP prior to retirement, it doesn’t mean that you should.
 The action comes with a cost.
 That cost is a withholding tax.

-Withholding tax is the amount that the bank is required to submit to the CRA on your behalf.
-When you withdraw money from your RRSP, you are required to pay taxes, and the bank takes a portion of your withdrawal and sends it on.
+RRSP withholding tax is the amount that the bank is required to submit to the CRA on your behalf.
+When you withdraw money from your RRSP, you are required to pay taxes, so the bank holds back a portion of your withdrawal and forwards it on.

 How Much Withholding Tax Will You Pay?

 The amount you pay in RRSP withholding tax is dependent on the amount of your withdrawal.
 There are three tiers, as follows:

 - Withdrawals up to $5,000 will have a 10% (5% in Quebec) withholding tax.

 - $5,001 to $15,000, 20% (10% in Quebec) withholding tax.

 - $15,001 or more, 30% (15% in Quebec) withholding tax.

 Non-residents of Canada pay a withholding tax of 25%, except in places where that amount is reduced by treaty.
 In other words, living outside of Canada could cost you if you decide to withdraw your RRSPs.